 3. Anini Beach

 Not as popular as Salt Pond, Anini Beach is a quiet beach with soft sand.
 It’s framed perfectly by calm water and a feeling of tranquility.
-The water is crystal clear and harbors a wide range of sea creatures from fish to sea turtles.
+The water is crystal clear and harbors a wide range of sea creatures, from tropical fish to sea turtles.

 4. Ke’e Beach

-Properly pronounced as “Keh-AY”, Ke’e Beach is located at the furthest end of Kauai’s north shore.
-The beach is characterized by comfy sands and calm waters.
-Additionally, there’s reef protection that makes it easy for visitors to go swimming and snorkeling in the water.
+Properly pronounced as “Keh-AY”, Ke’e Beach is located at the furthest end of Kauai’s north shore as is also known as Haena Beach Park.
+The beach is characterized by comfy sand and calm waters.
+Additionally, there’s a protective reef that makes it easy for visitors to go swimming and snorkeling in the water.